MihirParashar/js-typing-game/README.md

 # js-typing-game
-Typing game I submitted for my AP Computer Science Principles final project.
+This is a typing game I submitted for my AP Computer Science Principles final project back in April 2024.
 Made with HTML, JavaScript, and a bit of CSS.